Disclosure Requirements - Portugal

 Customers receiving Portuguese equities on their account consent and are hereby deemed to authorise CBL to forward to its depository, BNP Paribas S.A., for disclosure to the Securities Market Commission (Comissão do Mercado de Valores Mobiliários (CMVM), such information as is required to be disclosed to the CMVM under Portuguese legislation or regulations.

 Article 86 of the Securities Market Code requires custodians to disclose the identity and holdings of customers holding applicable positions, at least on a monthly basis, to the CMVM.

 Article 85 of the Securities Market Code states that the issuer can request information regarding aspects of nominal securities accounts.

-- The issuer must request the CSD that their shareholders be identified.
+- The issuer must submit the disclosure request to the CSD.

-- The CSD can then ask the participants (in this case, CBL’s depository, BP2S) to provide the information.
+- The CSD can then ask the participants (in this case, CBL’s depositories, BNP Paribas S.A. or CBF) to provide the information.

-- BP2S will provide the CSD with the names of the holders of the shares in its books (in this case, CBL) and the identity of CBL's customers will not be disclosed.
+- BNP Paribas S.A. or CBF will provide the CSD with the names of the holders of the shares in its books.

 Background and legal basis